athenahealth/aone-fhir-subscriptions/README.md

 204 No Content
 ```

+### 3.4 - Listing your Subscriptions

-If you do not know your Subscription ID, you can find it in any subscription notification Bundle under `entry[0].resource.subscription.reference` or you can use the Subscription search to find it:
+If you do not know your Subscription ID, you can find it in any subscription notification Bundle under `entry[0].resource.subscription.reference` or you can use the Subscription search to find it.
+This endpoint requires the `system/Subscription.read` scope.

 Request:
 ```